josephspurrier/surfstack-routing/README.md

 The URI should start with a slash.
 Only add a slash to the end if you want to require a slash to access the page.
 A route URI of /foo will match both /foo and /foo/ from your browser.

+The route (parameter 2) should contain either a string, an array, or a closure.
+The string should be a function name (or static method call) and the array should contain a class and method.
+Don't try and use an object as a route because eager loading is generally discouraged in routes so objects are not allowed.
+Lazy loading (with a closure) is the preferred method to limit resource consumption.

 ```php
 // Single route (case sensitive)